rhel-labs/learn-katacoda/crypto-policy/intro.md

 policy.
 The scenario uses the Apache web server as the example application.

 # Concepts included in this scenario:
-* Verify the current system-wid cryptographic policy setting
+* Verify the current system-wide cryptographic policy setting
 * Change the current cryptographic policy setting
 * Troubleshoot applications after a cryptographic policy update
 * Modify application settings to comply with stronger cryptograpic policies